Join the Academy

 How to Start Revising Your Novel

 Congratulations!
-You’ve finished the first, or “draft zero” of your novel!
+You’ve finished the first draft, or “draft zero” of your novel!
 Where do you go from here?
 How do you even begin to wrap your mind around the process of taking your thousands of words from a messy draft to a polished novel?

 There are three things you'll need to stay organized and keep track of your revisions: a revision list, a storyboard, and a story bible.